 The proposed program will make a substantial contribution to further the security interests of the state and the nation.
 The local and regional community and the state will benefit because the program will produce highly qualified graduates who will be able to make a major contribution to the workforce, including for local and regional industries that have a security need for their international operations and projects.
 Nationally, few graduates will have similar qualifications as those of the proposed program, and we expect our graduates to make a major contribution as highly educated members of the workforce possessing a specific skill set and knowledge based needed of professionals in the field within the state and nationally.
 These highly developed skills and knowledge include data analysis, data mining, and a broad comprehension of issues specific to the security of the state of Florida and the nation.
 Florida houses defense industries, the Kennedy Space Center, a long coastline, and major ports, all of which are sensitive to security issues.
-Security is also an issue of utmost significance at the national level, and the industry related to security is large.
+Security is large.
 Florida currently employs over 723,000 individuals in the security area; an additional \$8 billion are expected to be added to the state's defense and security sector in the next two years, creating additional jobs in this field.
 The need for cleared personnel exists and will continue with relevant necessary backgrounds in international affairs, intelligence, and languages - skills that the proposed Ph.D. program will provide.